 Tuesday, September 17, 2024

-By Archbishop Anthony (Bartoshevich) of Geneva and Western Europe (+1993)
+By Archbishop Anthony (Bartosevich) of Geneva and Western Europe (+1993)

-On the first Sunday of Great Lent, the Church celebrates the victory of the Truth of Christ over all heresies.
-This feast of the Triumph of Orthodoxy was established in the ninth century, after the final overthrow of the heresy of Iconoclasm.
+On the first Sunday of Great Lent, the Church celebrates the triumph of Christ's truth over all heresies.
+This Feast of the Triumph of Orthodoxy was established in the ninth century, after the final overthrow of the heresy of iconoclasm.

-The right to condemn false doctrines and to anathematize heretics, in the universal sense, belongs to the Ecumenical Councils, properly convened and recognized by the fullness of the entire Church.
-Alas, in our time it is impossible to convene an Ecumenical Council, since most of the Local Autocephalous Churches, represented by their official spokesmen, are unable to freely express their convictions and act openly.
+The right to condemn false teachings and to deliver heretics to ANATHEMA in a universal sense belongs to the Pan-Orthodox, Ecumenical Councils, properly convened and recognized by the fullness of the entire Church.
+Alas, in our time, the convening of an Ecumenical Council is UNREALIZABLE, since the majority of Local Autocephalous Churches, through their official representatives, are deprived of the ability to freely express their convictions and act freely.

-The power of judgment and the right of teaching of the bishops of one of the Local Orthodox Churches extends exclusively to the flock entrusted to him, to the faithful of his Church.
+The authority to judge and the right to teach of the Episcopate of one of the local Orthodox Churches extends exclusively to its entrusted flock, to the believers of its Church.

-The boundaries between the local, autocephalous, Orthodox Churches are strictly established by the canons, i.e., the laws of the Church.
-Each of the 14 Churches, as represented by its bishops and rectors, must keep order within its borders, without any right to interfere in the life of the other Churches, much less to make an official conciliar decision about their shepherds and flocks!
-Such interference, if it were to take place, would be, unjustifiably, an impertinent and canonical crime, an unlawful anticipation of the rights of the Ecumenical Council.
+Strictly established by the canons, that is, by church laws, are the boundaries between the local, autocephalous, Orthodox Churches.
+Each of the 14 Churches, through its Episcopate and pastors, must maintain order within its own boundaries, having no right to interfere in the life of other Churches and, even more so, to make an official conciliar decision regarding their pastors and flock!
+Such interference, if it were to occur, would be an unjustifiable audacity and a canonical crime, an unlawful anticipation of the rights of an Ecumenical Council.

-And so, in accordance with the canons, the bishops of the Russian Church Abroad, seeing that some of its flock are excessively fond of modern Ecumenism, and considering it a heresy that overthrows the dogma of the "One, Holy, Catholic, and Apostolic Church," found it necessary to warn the flock of the danger.
-To the Rite of Orthodoxy, on the first Sunday of Great Lent where it was celebrated, after an anathema to the leaders of numerous false doctrines, a condemnation was added for the Ecumenists as well.
+And so, according to the canons, the Episcopate of the Russian Orthodox Church Outside of Russia, seeing that some of its flock are excessively fascinated by modern ecumenism and, considering it a heresy that overthrows the dogma of the “ONE, Holy, Catholic, and Apostolic Church,” found it necessary to warn the flock of the danger.
+To the rite of ORTHODOXY, on the first Sunday of Great Lent, where it was performed, after the ANATHEMA upon the leaders of numerous false teachings, condemnation of the ecumenists was added.

-Christians must live in mutual love, but without sacrificing the Truth to achieve it.
+Christians must live in mutual love, but for that reason they must not sacrifice the Truth.

 Source: Tserkovnaya Zhizn' [Church Life], Nos.
 5-6, May-June, 1984, pp. 141-143.